daviderud/SDRPlusPlus/readme.md

 zstd:x64-windows                                  1.5.5               Zstandard - Fast real-time compression algorithm
 ```

-In addition, in the various files "CMakeLists.txt", the path to the Photos installation directory need to be updated (I have installed it in `D:/Programmi/PothosSDR/`).
+In addition, in the various files "CMakeLists.txt", the path to the PothosSDR installation directory need to be updated (I have installed it in `D:/Programmi/PothosSDR/`).
 Use find / replace in files (for example with Notepad++).

 ## Other tweaks